Learn about publishing messages to channels for remote function calling in conversational AI and more.

 • Channel ID Requirements: Channel IDs must be at least 16 characters long for security and collision avoidance.

-• Channel ID Namespace: Channel IDs cannot be reused between different ChatBotKit sessions.
+• Channel ID Namespace: Channel IDs are scoped to your session, so they cannot conflict across different ChatBotKit sessions.

 Subscribing to Channel Messages